top of page

 Conclusion

 Kyushu Island boasts stunning historic treasures, modern cities, and natural beauty.
-Fukuoka left a lasting impression on us, and we definitely intend to revisit with more time.
-We hope you get the chance to explore this region of Japan as well.
+Fukuoka left a lasting impression on us, and we definitely intend to revisit with more time and explore this whole region as well.

 Comments